How can I import client data into the Neoserra database?

 Next, in the same example, Neoserra encountered a number of telephone number fields.
 You will need to specify how you want each telephone number mapped.
 The "Work Phone Number" will be mapped both to the contact record as well as the client record.
 All other phone numbers will only be mapped to the contact record.
 You will need to scroll through all the fields in the import file and map them as appropriate.

-If you wish to map the remainder of the fields that cannot be mapped directly into the client record, then you can map them into the "Notes" field.
+As noted below, Neoserra can additionally import data into user-defined fields assuming they are of a currency, date, text or yes/no format.
+Any additional data of a different format or data that does not align to an existing Neoserra user-defined field can be mapped into the "Notes" field.
 There are two notes fields, one for the contact record and one for the client record.
 You should choose the field best suited for your data.
 You can map multiple columns into the Notes field that will be concatenated together.

 When you have mapped all fields, scroll to the bottom and click "Continue" to specify a counselor and funding source to be applied to all imported records (as shown in green):

-In orange, we see that one of the contacts in our import file matches an existing contact already in the database.
+In orange, we see that two contacts in our import file match existing contacts already in the database.
 Neoserra will try to match contacts based upon name, phone number and/or email address.
 In the example shown above, the match is simply based upon the name of the contact.
 You can hover over the match to see if they are, in fact, the same person.
 If they are not, then you can toggle away from the match and choose "(new)" instead, in which case Neoserra will create a new contact with the same name.

-All imported records will, by default, show the following text in the Notes field:
+All records imported via the Client import module will, by default, show the following text in the Notes field:

 You can create a filter to find all newly imported records using the text: "*Client Import module on MM/DD/YYYY*" with a wildcard (asterisk) before and after the phrase:

 Additionally, all newly created records will be logged in the Audit panel: